zmontgo/the-bookery.github.io/_drafts/starting-a-blog.md

 date: 2020-08-16 09:00:00 -0500
 layout: post
 main_content: First post for The Bookery's blog, outlining what it will be used for.
-categories: reading blog bookery "the bookery"
+categories: reading blog bookery the&nbsp;bookery
 comments: true

 ---